lain-web2000/kaname-training-suite/README.md

 ## Super Mario Bros.
 2 (FDS):
 - Toggle for Warpless game-states by pressing the B button on the in-game title screen.

-This sets up wrong-warps for 8-1 and C-1, and allows you to enter 9-1 from 8-4.
+This sets up wrong-warps for Worlds 8-1 and C-1, and allows you to enter 9-1 from 8-4.
 Dying in 9-1 will return you to the title screen, similarly to the original game.

 ## All Night Nippon Super Mario Bros.:
 - Toggle between first and second quest by pressing the B button on the in-game title screen.